Snipesy/GretioApiSpec/readme.md

   any certificate.
 Doing this is vulnerable to some targeted MITM attacks.
 But only for this first connection.
   - After you have found the server you can open a web socket conenction to the url wss:/\$address:\$port/ws.
 The default port is 57039 however other ports will be chosen if its taken.
 Only hard code the port for testing.
+  - HTTPS is mandatory and cannot be disabled.
 ##  3. Data format
 - The web socket will send json packages.
 There are 3 types of messages
     - val MESSAGE_TYPE_REQUEST = 1